 Wellbeing is about feeling good inside and out.
 We all go through difficult times and often talking to parents, family, friends, tutors, teachers, or Peer Mentors will help, but if that doesn’t work, it can help to talk to someone else.

-If you need help or support you can refer yourself, or ask your tutor or Head of Year to refer you to the Student Support Team (Heidi Kavanagh, Mrs Diamond, Mrs Lancaster, Miss Dossitt).
+If you need help or support you can refer yourself or ask your tutor or Head of Year to refer you to the Student Support Team (Mrs Page, Mrs Lancaster and Miss Dossitt).
 We meet regularly to look at referrals and who is the best person for each student to see.